Multi-Family Properties in Santa Barbara, CA

 Frequently Asked Questions

-What types of multi-family properties do you finance?
+What types of Santa Barbara multifamily properties do you finance?

-How do you calculate loan amounts for multi-family properties?
+How do you calculate loan amounts for Santa Barbara multifamily properties?

-Multi-family loan amounts are based on the lower of purchase price (for acquisitions) or appraised value, with maximum loan-to-value ratios typically ranging from 65-75% depending on property size, location, and condition.
-For value-add projects, we may lend up to 85% of total project cost including acquisition and renovation expenses, subject to a maximum of 75% of stabilized value.
-Debt service coverage ratio requirements are generally more flexible than conventional standards.
+Multifamily loan amounts are based on the lower of purchase price (for acquisitions) or appraised value, with maximum LTV typically ranging from 65–75% depending on property size, location, and condition.
+For value-add projects, we may lend up to 85% of total project cost including acquisition and renovation, subject to a maximum of 75% of stabilized value.
+We evaluate stabilized NOI projections and market rent comps for the specific sub-market — Isla Vista student housing, Goleta faculty apartments, and downtown professional housing each have different rent benchmarks that inform our projections.

-Can you finance multi-family properties with existing tenant issues?
+Can you finance Santa Barbara apartment buildings with existing tenant challenges?

-What loan terms are available for multi-family hard money loans?
+What loan terms are available for Santa Barbara multifamily hard money loans?

-Standard multi-family loan terms range from 12 to 36 months, with interest rates typically between 9.5% and 12.5% depending on leverage, property type, and borrower experience.
-Interest-only payments are standard, with principal due at maturity or upon refinancing.
+Standard multifamily loan terms range from twelve to thirty-six months, with interest rates typically between nine-and-a-half and twelve-and-a-half percent depending on leverage, property type, and borrower experience.
+Interest-only payments are standard.
 Extension options are available for properties approaching but not yet achieving stabilization targets.
-Prepayment penalties are typically minimal or waived entirely.
+Prepayment penalties are minimal or waived entirely — when your DSCR refinance closes, retire the bridge without penalty and move capital to the next acquisition.

 Our Location